perfectyorg/perfecty-push-docs/docs/wp/migrate-other-providers.md

 ---
-title: How to migrate from other providers like OneSignal
+title: Migrate from other providers like OneSignal
 ---

 Perfecty Push can automatically migrate your subscribers from your old provider